obook/I-like-Chopin/README.md

 No native virtual MIDI driver is provided with Windows, but there are a number of them available for free:

-* [RTP loopMIDI](https://www.tobias-erichsen.de/)developed by Tobias Erichsen, who also programmed a version of the Network MIDI driver for Windows.
+* [RTP loopMIDI](https://www.tobias-erichsen.de/) developed by Tobias Erichsen, who also programmed a version of the Network MIDI driver for Windows.
-* [MIDI Yoke](https://www.midiox.com/), which is part of the MIDI OX utility (32 bits only).
+* [MIDI Yoke](https://www.midiox.com/) which is part of the MIDI OX utility (32 bits only).

 # Thanks